aregtech/areg-sdk/docs/ServiceInterface.md

 #### Broadcasts

-Broadcasts are special service methods used to fire events and pass multiple data simultaneously.
+The broadcasts are special service methods used to fire events and pass multiple data simultaneously.
 They do not have linked methods and act as events triggered by the *Service Provider* (server).
 Clients need to manually subscribe to broadcasts during runtime to receive the data.
 Broadcast data is only available during the call and is not stored beyond that point.
 Unlike attributes, which provide cached and actual data, broadcasts only notify clients when the server calls the broadcast.

 **Example:** Declaration of a broadcast with parameters:
 ```xml